Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Introduction

 Graph-based semi-supervised learning methods ~\cite{ICML-16-YangCS,ICLR-16-KipfW} have been demonstrated highly effective for node classification in a single network with only a few labeled nodes.
 The recently proposed graph convolutional networks (GCN)~\cite{ICLR-16-KipfW} and follow-up works such as GraphSAGE~\cite{NIPS-17-HamiltonYL} and GAT~\cite{corr-abs-1710-10903}, naturally integrate network topology, node attributes and observed node labels into an end-to-end learning framework, and achieve superior performance on node classification.
 However, these methods are designed for learning tasks in a single network domain and will inherently have difficulties in generalizing to another network domain that may have a substantially different attribute set.

 There are some methods~\cite{WWW-NiCLCCX018,ICDM-FangYZ13} proposed to leverage the relationship between multiple networks to improve learning performance.
 Both EOE~\cite{WSDM-17-XuWCY} and DMNE~\cite{WWW-NiCLCCX018} learn embeddings for multiple networks simultaneously, but they heavily rely on the existence of cross-network connections, making them inapplicable for our problem.
-Currently there is little exploration of knowledge transfer across different networks to assist in learning tasks such as node classification.
+Currently there is little exploration of knowledge transfer across different networks for learning tasks such as node classification.

 Domain adaptation utilizes the knowledge of relevant source domain(s) to assist the same learning task in the target domain~\cite{TKDE-PanY10,IJON-WangD18}.
 Although there are many existing domain adaptation methods for vector-based data such as images and texts (bag-of-words)~\cite{JMLR-GaninUAGLLML16,AAAI-ShenQZY18}, they are not applicable for graph-structured data, as entities in a graph are highly correlated with each other which violates the assumption of independent and identically distributed (IID) data samples in each individual domain.
 Little research has been conducted on domain adaptation for graph-structured data.
 CDNE~\cite{arxiv-shen-cdne} is the only attempt to our best knowledge, which learns transferable node embeddings for cross network learning tasks by minimizing the maximum mean discrepancy (MMD) loss.
 However, it cannot jointly model network structures and node attributes, which might limit its modeling capacity.
 Besides, it heavily relies on the preprocessing of the adjacency matrix with the positive pointwise mutual information (PPMI) matrix, which makes the sparse adjacency matrix denser and thus aggravates computational complexity due to the autoencoder-based model architecture.